surniaulula/wpsso/readme.txt

 * **New Features**
 	* The Premium features of the following add-ons have been merged into their Standard version (the Premium versions are no longer available):
-		* [WPSSO Tune WP Image Editors](https://wordpress.org/plugins/wpsso-tune-image-editors) for better looking WordPress thumbnails.
+		* [WPSSO Tune Image Editors](https://wordpress.org/plugins/wpsso-tune-image-editors) for better looking WordPress thumbnails.
 * **Improvements**
 	* Removed the "Optional Advanced Settings" metabox from the Essential settings page.
 	* Re-added support for `use_block_editor_for_post()` if using WordPress v5.2 or newer (this function was fixed in WordPress v5.2).